booyaa/iso8601_validator/README.md

 # A better introduction to Rust FFI

+This is a proof of concept code to show how to expose validation functionality from a Rust crate [iso8601](https://crates.io/crates/iso8601) to perl!

 ## Usage

 This should work with Macs and Linux based environments.
 Also for perl FFI binding I'm using `FFI::Raw` module rather than xs.